HETDEX/hetdex_api/docs/cookbook/survey.rst

    .. code:: python

-      survey = Survey('hdr1')
+      survey = Survey('hdr4')

 .. container:: cell markdown

-   This calls the HDR1 survey class and sets each column in the survey table as an attribute to this object.
+   This calls the latest survey class and sets each column in the survey table as an attribute to this object.
 This is how it looks through an astropy Table object: